 Submit any repair requests to the seller.

-On or before the 10th day of your inspection you have the opportunity to request repairs from the seller.
+On or before the 10th day of your inspection you have the opportunity to ask repairs from the seller.
 You have one opportunity to ask for repairs.
 In the purchase contract, certain items are warranted items, such as electrical, plumbing, pool equipment, etc.

-There may also be other things you may request be repaired such as the roof.
+There may also be other things you may ask to be repaired such as the roof.
 Don’t forget if you are buying a house that has already been lived in, you are buying a “used” house.
 Buyers typically do not ask for cosmetic items (i.e. repaint a room, repair a crack in a tile).

 The inspector is looking for structural issues and anything affecting the safety and soundness of the property.
 Once any repairs have been agreed to, you are close to closing on the property!